 Although from both a theoretical and experimental perspective, ML models mostly outperform traditional models, study after study shows that humans and machines produce far superior results when working together than either one can produce when working alone.

-The best approach to creating a truly smart pricing program is to not only employ best-in-class ML algorithms, but also combine these algorithms with some pre-defined rules.
+The best approach to creating a truly smart pricing model is to not only employ best-in-class ML algorithms, but also combine these algorithms with some pre-defined rules.
 Typically, these rules would reflect current B2B pricing best practices.
 Zilliant customers, for example, benefit from over a decade of in-house expertise on data science, as well as experts in B2B pricing who work with customers to develop nimble pricing strategies tailored to their unique business circumstances.
-In this way, Zilliant customers are provided a price optimization software to leverage accurate and reliable models which are highly specialized and relevant for the unique and complex dynamics of B2B pricing.
+In this way, Zilliant customers are provided a price optimization software to leverage accurate and reliable pricing models which are highly specialized and relevant for the unique and complex dynamics of B2B pricing.

 Speak Your Mind: What are your essentials for a smart B2B pricing strategy?
 Join the conversation on LinkedIn.